 Looking for something specific?
 Try the search box at the top of the page.

 Added in the help screens.
 Click the question mark in the top right of each theme to view them.
 Swipe left and right to view each page.
 If you’re using the mouse, left click and drag left or right.
 Getting very close to release now!
-A few more features and some bug fixes and tweaks… Looking to read the rest of “Lucky Ace Slots update – 29th Jan – Help screens?”
-Use this link!
+A few more features and some bug fixes and tweaks… Craving to get the rest of “Lucky Ace Slots update – 29th Jan – Help screens?”
+Click on this link!

 I am currently working on an iOS game, developed in Unity, for release around the end of January on the iOS app store. iPhone 4 and iPhone 5 is the initial release target, and then an enhanced version for iPad and then on to Android.
-I thought I would show off the early beta release… Click here to read the remainder of “Lucky Ace Slots – My next iOS game.”
+I thought I would show off the early beta release… Continue reading the rest of this article

 For the past six weeks I have been busily developing a new iOS game and getting it ready for a January launch.
 It is now at a state where I can start showing off some of the work that has taken place.
-The computers I work on are set up to take a snapshot of… Looking to get the rest of “Four weeks work in nine minutes?”
-Click on this link!
+The computers I work on are set up to take a snapshot of… Continue reading the rest of this article

 A little over a month ago I interviewed with a small start-up company in Los Angeles doing some very cool work on a serious game for military and medical usage.
 Essentially it is an ultrasound simulation game that teaches medical personnel how to read an ultrasound image.
-This particular company had a unique twist on… Click this link to read the remainder of “Ultrasound iPhone Device.”
+This particular company had a unique twist on… Click this link to continue reading the rest of the post

 This is a brief update to a previous article I posted about porting M.A.M.E. to the Microsoft XBOX.
 I have managed to remove just about all of the bugs in the rendering code.
 It’s even a little faster than it was before.
-I’ve fixed all the blown out colour & gamma problems and the sizing… Hankering to read the rest of “M.A.M.E.
+I’ve fixed all the blown out colour & gamma problems and the sizing… Thirsting to get the remainder of “M.A.M.E.
 Emulator for Microsoft XBOX Update?”
-Click on this link!
+Use this link!

 Ahhhh!
 The GameBoy Advance.
 What a wonderful machine.
 So light!
 So refreshing!
 So versatile!
 Another Atari VCS 2600 emulator for the new Nintendo GameBoy Advance.
 I’ve been tinkering with this for well over 8 months and it’s now at a stage where I’m prepared to show it off.
-The emulator is written in pure assembly… Click here to continue reading the rest of “Atari 2600 VCS Emulator for GBA.”
+The emulator is written in pure assembly… Looking to read the rest of “Atari 2600 VCS Emulator for GBA?”
+Click here!